- Tablet: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 15 mg, 20 mg

 - Maintenance (long-term) treatment of bipolar disorder

 - Acute treatment of agitation in schizophrenia and bipolar disorder

 This medication sheet will focus primarily on schizophrenia.
-You can find more information about bipolar disorder and depression on the mental health conditions page.
+You can find more information about bipolar disorder and depression here.

 Schizophrenia requires long-term treatment.
 Do not stop taking olanzapine, even when you feel better.

 With input from you, your health care provider will assess how long you will need to take the medicine.

 Missing doses of olanzapine may increase your risk for a relapse in your symptoms.